JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 44: 26 March, 2019
+**Today's progress**: Time spent: 1hr

+##Tweet Message:

+Day44:
+Thoughts: Been away the past couple of weeks so haven't had anytime to do this! and been lazy, today was looking into the best ways to setup my local dev environment and haven't really found any answers, any help would be greatly appreciated :) #100daysofcode #FreeCodeCamp

 ### Day 43: 12 March, 2019
 **Today's progress**: Time spent: 1hr